vespa-engine/blog/_posts/2023-08-09-accelerating-transformer-based-embedding-retrieval-with-vespa.md

 18ms to 11.6ms.
 Note that the thread per search Vespa setting does not impact the embedding inference.
 Reducing serving latency is more important than maximizing the throughput for many low-traffic use cases.
-The threads per search setting allow making that tradeoff.
-It can also be handy if your organization reserved instances from a cloud provider and your CFO asks why the instances are underutilized while users complain about high serving latency.
+The threads per search setting allow making that tradeoff. **It can also be handy if your organization reserved instances from a cloud provider and your CFO asks why the instances are underutilized while users complain about high serving latency**.

 ### Putting it all together 2 - enabling approximate nearest neighbor search